April Flores: Modeling and adult film career

 Flores began her career doing pictorials for plus-size women’s magazines like Bizarre, Juggs and Big Butt Magazine (the latter of which she appeared on the cover on two occasions).

 In 2005, Flores was invited to perform with Belladonna.
 The film was April's first porn scene with a woman.
 Flores confessed that she wore a wig during the performance so that if anyone brought it up she could deny that "that was not [her]!"
 However, Flores enjoyed performing and was later invited to do more scenes.

-April's father passed away in 2001, so she never came out to him.
+April's father died in 2001, so she never came out to him.
 Flores admitted that she was scared to come out as a porn star to her mother.
 However, her mother was supportive of her career and became more supportive after Batts' death in 2013.

 Activism

 Flores is supportive of her description as a BBW performer but chooses not to perform in traditional BBW porn, as she believes that it is derogatory towards its BBW performers.
 She instead chooses directors and performers that she feels will represent larger women in a desirable and positive light.

-In a 2015 article with Cosmopolitan Flores stated that she wants her work to show plus size women "that we are worthy of pleasure and desirability" and that she wants to reclaim the term "fat" to have a positive connotation instead of a negative one.
+In a 2015 article with Cosmopolitan, Flores stated that she wants her work to show plus size women "that we are worthy of pleasure and desirability" and that she wants to reclaim the term "fat" to have a positive connotation instead of a negative one.

 Writing

-In 2013 Flores co-authored and published a fine art book called Fat Girl with her husband just prior to his death.
+In 2013, Flores co-authored and published a fine art book called Fat Girl with her husband just prior to his death.
 Published by Rare Bird Books, it represents a twelve-year collaboration the two as model and photographer.
 The book was Batts' fourth publication.

 April Flores also contributed a chapter to The Feminist Porn Book: The Politics of Producing Pleasure.
 In her chapter, "Being Fatty D: Size, Beauty, and Embodiment in the Adult Industry," Flores talks about how she came into the porn industry and her work to portray big women as sexual and desirable.